 What’s that, you say?
 The bench press doesn’t allow for a full range of motion!?
 Yup.
 It’s just that very few people know it; including the experts!

 In fact, the range of motion for the bench press is very small; and you’re limited to your weak range of motion for the chest muscles when doing it.
-To learn more, read my article The Overrated Bench Press; Dethroning the King of Chest Exercises!
+To learn more, read my article buyer of calcium carbonate The Overrated Bench Press; Dethroning the King of Chest Exercises!

 Other popular, highly regarded exercises that violate the “full-range of motion rule” are the lateral raise, the front arm raise and the lat pulldown.